 Kathy Jackson, 55, has traveled the world—but not the way anyone would ever imagine.

 Jackson was a victim of human trafficking.
 She was trafficked for more than three decades and was only able to escape because of a medical emergency.
 Now living in Alabama, Jackson said she has a full-time job and attends Miles College.

-Here’s her story: During a trip to Chicago in the mid-1980s, she met group of four who made her believe they were students at her school and befriended her.
+Here’s her story: While in college during the mid-1980s, Jackson attended a jazz festival in Chicago during spring break with a group of four friends she met at school.
 They eventually made their way to a condo, where Jackson was assaulted, raped, and repeatedly beaten.
 After that Jackson became a victim of human trafficking and embarked on a devastating odyssey, during which she was trafficked all over the world.

 The last few years she was being trafficked, Jackson was in Las Vegas, staying unknown to anyone in hotels like the MGM Grand, the Taj Mahal, and Caesar’s Palace.
 Her saving moment was heart failure.